pperronejr/ApplicationLogging/README.md

 # ApplicationLogging
-Class for general application logging with levels of message severity.
-Includes throwing exceptions and logging corresponding message.
+This repository includes class ApplicationLogging for general application logging.
+Methods are provided for various levels of message severity: ThrowError, LogError, LogWarning, LogInformation.
+Class TestApplicationLogging provides a test case and simple example for using ApplicationLogging.